NethServer/ns8-core/docs/core/clone_module.md

   transferred: just drop a `etc/state-filter-rules.rsync` under the AGENT_INSTALL_DIR.
 See `man 1 rsync` for the file syntax.

-If the transfer is successful the Rsync client sends a "terminate" signal to the server.

 ## Implementation of `clone-module`

 The core implementation of the `clone-module` step runs a Rsync server